For more information, check out the full Conversations About Dementia and Driving brochure.

 Driving and dementia

-- Being confused when to stop or change lanes
+- Being confused about when to change lanes

 - Getting lost on familiar roads